The spectacular and near Brazilan endemic Swallow-tailed Manakin. Photo: Fabrice Schmitt

 Because we are visiting mostly open to semi-open habitats, the birding is very easy and quite special with a number of range restricted and cerrado specialities.

-Day 1: The tour begins this evening in the lobby of our hotel, near São Paulo’s Guarulhos International Airport.
-Night in São Paulo.
+Day 1: The tour begins at 6 pm in the lobby of our hotel, near Belo Horizonte International Airport.
+Night in Belo Horizonte.

-The gallery forest will offer a completely different set of birds, like the secretive Brasilia Tapaculo, the vocal White-rumped Tanager, White-banded Tanager, Rufous-winged Antshrike, and with some luck even the local White-browed Warbler.
-We’ll have our lunch at the upper part of the ‘Tapir waterfall’, where the São Francisco river drops from the plateau to the lower part of the National Park.
-The scenery is stunning, and in the shrubbery nearby our picnic spot we have a chance of seeing Black-throated Saltator, White-vented Violetear, White-rumped Monjita, Crested Black-Tyrant, Cinnamon Tanager, Plain-crested Elaenia, among many others.
-We’ll stay as late as possible on the plateau as Giant Anteater are usually more active late in the day.
+The gallery forest will offer a completely different set of birds, such as the secretive Brasilia Tapaculo, the vocal White-rumped Tanager, White-banded Tanager, Rufous-winged Antshrike, and with some luck even the local White-striped Warbler.
+We’ll have our lunch at the upper part of the “Tapir waterfall,” where the São Francisco River drops from the plateau to the lower part of the National Park.
+The scenery is stunning, and in the shrubbery near our picnic spot we have a chance of seeing Black-throated Saltator, White-vented Violetear, White-rumped Monjita, Crested Black-Tyrant, Cinnamon Tanager, and Plain-crested Elaenia, among many others.
+We’ll stay as late as possible on the plateau since Giant Anteater are usually more active late in the day.

-On another day we’ll visit the lowest part of the National Park, at the base of the plateau.
-We’ll look for birds along the São Francisco river, seeking for the extremely rare and critically endangered Brazilian Merganser, a species that requires very high quality water and which still occurs here having disappeared from most of the rest of Brazil.
-In the forest along the river, we can find superb birds such as Helmeted Manakin, Red-breasted and Toco Toucans, Curl-crested Jay, Pileated Finch, White-shouldered Fire-eye, Rufous-tailed Jacamar, Ruby-crowned Tanager, among others.
-We’ll also visit a small marsh where one of the most beautiful Tyrant-Flycatchers breeds, the gorgeous Streamer-tailed Tyrant.
-In addition to that beautiful bird, we can also find Yellow-rumped Marshbird, Chestnut-capped Blackbird, Rufous-sided Crake, Gray-necked Wood-Rail, Masked Water-Tyrant, Sooty Tyrannulet, and even Aplomado Falcon.
+On another day we’ll visit the lowest part of the park, at the base of the plateau.
+We’ll bird along the São Francisco River, looking for the extremely rare and critically endangered Brazilian Merganser, a species that requires very high quality water and has disappeared from most of Brazil.
+In the forest along the river, we’ll find superb birds such as Helmeted Manakin, Red-breasted and Toco Toucans, Curl-crested Jay, Pileated Finch, White-shouldered Fire-eye, Rufous-tailed Jacamar, and Ruby-crowned Tanager.
+We’ll also visit a small marsh where the gorgeous Streamer-tailed Tyrant, one of the most beautiful tyrant-flycatchers, breeds, and we might also find Yellow-rumped Marshbird, Chestnut-capped Blackbird, Rufous-sided Crake, Gray-cowled Wood-Rail, Masked Water-Tyrant, Sooty Tyrannulet, and even Aplomado Falcon.

-We’ll spend our last day at the upper or lower part of the national park depending on what species we still need to find, or just want to see again.
+We’ll spend our last day at the upper or lower part of the park, depending on which birds we may not have seen yet, or just want to see again.
 Nights in São Roque.

-Day 6: This is another long traveling day as we have to drive all the way back to Belo Horizonte, cross the busy city and make our way east to Caraça.
-Leaving just after breakfast, we should arrive in the early afternoon.
+Day 6: After some morning birding on a road near our hotel, we’ll spend the rest of the day driving to Caraça, about a four-hour drive.
 Caraça is unique.
-Created in 1774, the main objective of the Caraça Sanctuary was to first develop religious activities and it’s still an important place for pilgrims.
-The Sanctuary and Monastery are now open to public and the extensive trail system is absolutely wonderful for birding.
-The Caraça Monastery is also very famous for the Maned Wolfs coming every night to a feeding station, just a few meters from the visitors.
-We’ll be staying three nights in the Monastery, giving us a good chance to see the wolves, but also to absorb this beautiful and peaceful place.
+Created in 1774, the Caraça Sanctuary was first intended as a religious center and it is still an important place for pilgrims.
+The sanctuary and monastery are now open to public and the extensive trail system is wonderful for birding.
+The monastery is also famous for the Maned Wolves that come every night to a feeding station, just a few metres from visitors.
+We’ll be staying three nights in the monastery, giving us a good chance to see the wolves but also to absorb this beautiful and peaceful place.
 Night in Caraça.

 Days 7-8: We’ll have two full days to explore the extensive trail system at Caraça.
-The birding here is usually wonderful, and the list of restricted range species seems endless: Hyacinth Visorbearer, Pale-throated Pampa-Finch, Serra Antwren, Cinnamon Tanager, Hangnest Tody-Tyrant, Rock Tapaculo, etc… Mixed species flocks usually include Brassy-breasted, Gilt-edged, Golden-chevroned and Black-googled Tanagers, while in the understory we may find White-shouldered, Bertoni’s and Ochre-rumped antbirds, Buff-browed Foliage-gleaner and Rufous-capped Spinetail sometimes foraging together.
-Rufous Gnateater is common, as well as the smart Drab-breasted Tody-Tyrant.
-There are several leks of the stunning Swallow-tailed Manakin and we can also find the elegant Pin-tailed Manakin.
-A small pond near the Monastery usually attracts Slaty-breasted Wood-rail and Blackish Rail, and Orange-eyed Thornbird is sometimes nesting nearby.
-Among the other birds we’ll look for are the White-bibbed Antbird, Large-tailed Antshrike, and also the rare Swallow-tailed Cotinga.
-During our walks we also have good chance to find a group of Black-fronted Titi Monkey, and in the evening we’ll wait for the famous Maned Wolves.
-Every night, for several decades now, food is left at the entrance of the church, and every night the wolves come.
+The birding here is usually excellent, and the list of range-restricted species seems endless: Hyacinth Visorbearer, Pale-throated Pampa-Finch, Serra Antwren, Hangnest Tody-Tyrant, Rock Tapaculo, and on and on.
+Mixed-species flocks usually include Brassy-breasted, Gilt-edged, Golden-chevroned, and Black-goggled Tanagers, while in the understory we may find White-shouldered Fire-eye, Dusky-tailed and Ochre-rumped Antbirds, Buff-browed Foliage-gleaner, and Rufous-capped Spinetail sometimes foraging together.
+Rufous Gnateater is common, though difficult to see, as is the smart Drab-breasted Tody-Tyrant.
+There are several leks of the stunning Swallow-tailed Manakin, and we may also find the elegant Pin-tailed Manakin.
+A small pond near the monastery usually attracts Slaty-breasted Wood-Rail and Blackish Rail, and Orange-eyed Thornbird is sometimes nesting nearby.
+Among the other birds we’ll be looking for are White-bibbed Antbird, Large-tailed Antshrike, and the rare Swallow-tailed Cotinga.
+During our walks we also have a good chance of finding a group of Black-fronted Titi Monkeys, and in the evening we’ll wait for the famous Maned Wolves.
+Every night, in a custom started decades ago, food is left at the entrance of the church, and every night the wolves come.
 It’s an utterly memorable part of the tour.
 Nights in Caraça.

-Day 9: After our last breakfast at the Monastery, we’ll depart for the Serra do Cipo.
-We should be there for lunch time, and after a siesta (or perhaps a swim) during the hot hours, we’ll look for birds on the wonderful and isolated mountain where one of the main targets here is the very restricted Cipo Canastero, a bird only present in these mountains.
-There are plenty of other attractive birds here as well including Blue Finch (a really pretty one!), Hyacinth Visorbearer, Horned Sungem, Chekered Woodpecker, Gray-backed Tachuri, and other cerrado specialities.
-Even the rare Cinereous Warbling-finch can be see here.
-Night in the Sera do Cipo.
+Day 9: After some morning birding near our lodging, we’ll depart for Serra do Cipó.
+We’ll bird the spectacular and isolated mountain where another one of our main targets is the very restricted Cipo Canastero, a bird present only in these mountains.
+There are plenty of other attractive birds here as well, including Blue Finch (a really pretty one!), Horned Sungem, Checkered Woodpecker, Gray-backed Tachuri, and other specialities of the specific campo rupestre habitat of the cerrado biome.
+Even the rare Cinereous Warbling-Finch can be seen here.
+Night in the Serra do Cipó.